 Lastly, clip the top layer of hair up and work on your crown of your head.
 That is a little difficult to explain so allow me to link to a video that should help.

-Because it is so effective at trapping dirt and dust, it is very important to clean your brush periodically.
-It’s very simple to clean your brush, simply turn it over and use a comb to remove any lint or debris that gets caught in the bristles.
+Because it is so effective at trapping dirt and dust, it is very important to clean your boar bristle brush periodically.
+It’s very simple to clean your brush.
+Simply turn it over and use a comb to remove any lint or debris that gets caught in the bristles.
 Occasionally, you may want to give your brush a thorough cleaning by rinsing it under running water or even by soaking it in a bit of one of the Morrocco Method shampoos.

 I am honestly in love with my hair brushing routine.
 I find that it makes a wonderful addition to my “waking up” routine as it gets the blood flowing right when I need it to.
 Like I said earlier, my hair is shinier, bouncier, and overall looks a lot healthier.
 I am also noticing more consistent ‘hair loss’ and by that I mean, the hair strands that fall out (totally normal process) are pretty evenly spaced out.
 I’m not losing clumps at a time and then nothing for a day or two.
 This signals that my hair is in vibrant health!
 Oh, did I mention that my hair is growing like weed?